FREN 2211 - French IISA: Language

 LO 5 Use digital technologies and software programmes for accessing material in French and producing texts in French

-LO 6 Become a self-reflective and self-directed learner, in order to sustain the effort of learning French over time
+LO 6 Become a self-reflective and self-directed learner who sustains the effort of learning French over time

 LO 7 Be aware of social and cultural issues in French speaking contexts and appreciate their wider impact.